aussiDavid/closest_neighbours/README.md

 ## Code of Conduct

-Everyone interacting in the ClosestTimes project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/closest_times/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the ClosestNeighbours project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/closest_neighbours/blob/master/CODE_OF_CONDUCT.md).